rafael-fuente/diffractsim/README.md

 For simulating diffraction patterns with lenses, take a look at [these examples](https://github.com/rafael-fuente/Diffraction-Simulations--Angular-Spectrum-Method/blob/main/Simulations%20with%20lenses.md).

 GPU acceleration requires having [CuPy](https://docs.cupy.dev/en/stable/install.html) installed and [CUDA](https://developer.nvidia.com/cuda-downloads) in your computer.
 To use GPU acceleration in your simulations, after import `diffractsim` add the line:

 ```python
 diffractsim.set_backend("CUDA")
 ```
+Cupy and CUDA aren't required to install and use this package, but they can offer a significant speed boost.

 The first GPU accelerated run can be slow because Python is caching the required functions.
-The next times it should be between 10x and 100x times faster than a CPU backend.
+The next times it should be about 10x faster than a CPU backend.
+The speed boost raises when the grid gets larger.